 TRG-2263 Aging Disorders and Disabilities (3 Credits)

 An overview of disorders and disabilities common to the aging population from the perspective of the therapeutic recreation professional.
+Not eligible for Prior Learning Assessment.
 Not available for supplemental.
-Instruction (3.0) Equivalent to TRG-263.
+Instruction (3.0)

 TRG-2264 Community Resources (3 Credits)